-- 1) ASSESSMENT: Counselors assess student problems with alcohol and other drugs, which may range from misuse to abuse to addiction. - 2) INTERVENTION: By working with friends, family, faculty and staff, counselors will reach out to students in trouble and provide access to appropriate help.

-- 3) SHORT-TERM COUNSELING: As appropriate to the situation. - 4) REFERRAL/AFTER-CARE: Based on assessment, counselors will assist students in finding specialized care. - 5) CAMPUS AWARENESS: Counselors work with student organizations to coordinate projects to focus attention on the dangers of alcohol and drug abuse and the problems of dependency. - 6) SUPPORT GROUPS: Counselors support self-help groups and refer students to a wide range of support groups in the community, as dictated by the needs of the individual.
-An on-campus SMU Student Recovery Support Group is available as well as off-campus AA meetings and other 12-step groups. - 7) EDUCATION: Presentations are given about alcohol and other drugs, chemical dependency and substance abuse topics.
-Counselors utilize social norms marketing to correct student misperceptions about alcohol use. - 8) TRAINING: Students, faculty and staff are trained to deal with others they believe may have a substance abuse or dependency problem. - 9) PEER EDUCATORS: SMU supports a peer education program in which students provide prevention education on campus and in the surrounding community. - 10) COLLEGIATE RECOVERY: The Collegiate Recovery Community (CRC) at SMU supports students who are seeking recovery or in recovery from substance use disorders, mental health concerns, behavior (process) addictions and otehr quality -of-life concerns.
+- ASSESSMENT: Counselor will meet with student in order to discuss the student's use of alcohol and other drugs and determine appropriate level of care (i.e. support group, short-term counseling, intensive outpatient, detox, inpatient, residential, etc.) - 2) INTERVENTION: By working with friends, family, faculty and staff, counselors will reach out to students in trouble and provide access to appropriate help.
+Of note, if an outside source contacts the counselor directly, no information will be shared with the outside source about the student of concern without a signed release of information from the student as indicated above.
+This process may also include developing a treatment plan with manageable and attainable goals for the student to work towards. - SHORT-TERM COUNSELING: As appropriate to the situation.
+Students may meet with the substance abuse counselor for weekly or bi-weekly meetings in order to monitor use and work towards pre-established goals. - 4) REFERRAL/AFTER-CARE: Based on assessment, counselors will assist students in finding specialized care in the community. - 5) CAMPUS AWARENESS: Counselors work with student organizations to coordinate projects to focus attention on the concerns related to drug and alcohol use and how to support and facilitate healthy behaviors around use. - 6) SUPPORT GROUPS: Counselors support self-help groups and refer students to a wide range of support groups in the community, as dictated by the needs of the individual.
+An on-campus SMU Student Recovery Support Group is available as well as off-campus AA meetings and other 12-step groups. - EDUCATION: Presentations are given about alcohol and other drugs, chemical dependency and substance abuse topics.
+Counselors utilize social norms marketing to correct student misperceptions about alcohol use. - 8) TRAINING: Students, faculty and staff are trained to deal with others they believe may have a substance use concern. - 9) PEER EDUCATORS: SMU supports a peer education program in which students provide prevention education on campus and in the surrounding community. - 10) COLLEGIATE RECOVERY: The Collegiate Recovery Community (CRC) at SMU supports students who are seeking recovery or in recovery from substance use disorders, mental health concerns, behavior (process) addictions and other quality-of-life concerns.
 The CRC provides an affirming environment where students can pursue academic and personal success and improved quality of life.
-To learn about the CRC at SMU plesase call (214) 768-1490.
+To learn about the CRC at SMU please call (214) 768-2277.

 Additional information is available in the Dr. Bob Smith Health Center at SMU, from 8:30 a.m. to 5:00 p.m.
-Monday through Friday; (214) 768-1506 or (214) 768-2393.
+Monday through Friday; (214) 768-2277.